OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - check h heirachy ✅
     - adjust hover times to be consistant ✅
     - organise images into a file to use for data
-    - fix image quality and sizes
+    - optimize image sizes and formats
     - change h2 to white?
     - 404 not found page